 When a person sends you crypto coins, they are signing off ownership of those coins to your wallet’s address.

 But to spend those coins, the private key stored in your wallet must match the public address they are assigned to.
 If the public and private keys match, the balance of the wallet will increase, while the senders will decrease accordingly.

-There are many types of crypto wallets, and they can be broken down into five categories:
+And with that out of the way, crypto wallets can be broken down further into five categories:

-You can download and install desktop wallets on your computer regardless of the operating system you run They are a relatively safe method of storage since they can only be accessed on your computer.
+You can download and install desktop wallets on your computer regardless of the operating system you run.
+They are a relatively safe method of storage since they can only be accessed through your computer.